 You might be wondering about myopia and astigmatism and how they are different from each other.

-The cause of the blur between the two is actually very different.
-Thus, you need a different type of glass for astigmatism.
+You need a different type of glass for astigmatism because the cause of the blur between Astigmatism and other refractive errors is actually very different.
 But there are glasses that can function as both, that’s why you can see glasses that can correct both astigmatism and myopia together.

 Astigmatism uses a cylindrical lens since it is a refractive error different from Myopia or Hyperopia.
 In Myopia, light is focused before the retina, and after the retina if hyperopia.
 While astigmatism refracts light in a different spot.
 Thus, a different kind of glass is needed to solve the issue.